caplogic/Mappedbus/README.md

 MappedBus can also be described as an efficient IPC mechanism which enable several Java processes/JVMs to communicate by message passing.

-The throughput (on a laptop, i7-4558U @ 2.8 GHZ) between a single producer writing at full speed and a single consumer is around 40 million messages per second (a small message consisting of three integer fields), and the average read/write latency is around 25 ns per message.
+The throughput (on a laptop, i7-4558U @ 2.8 GHz) between a single producer writing at full speed and a single consumer is around 40 million messages per second (a small message consisting of three integer fields), and the average read/write latency is around 25 ns per message.

 MappedBus does not create any objects after startup and therefore has no GC impact.